 - Act as the main contact in need of data loss and recovery

 - Control the lifecycle of the Organization resource

 2. Set Up Account Identity Management

 It’s important to set up account identity management to ensure your information is protected from intruders.
-In order to do this, Google offers various security options that keep your login info and devices secure.
+In order to do this, Google offers various security options that keep your login infomation and devices secure.

 Require 2-Step Verification (2SV)